 -

-Give thanks for Italy’s Christian heritage as an open doorway for gospel conversation.
-Even where cultural Christianity is not saving faith, the nation’s memory of Scripture, worship, Christian art, and church life can still become a point of contact for renewed teaching, repentance, and hope in Christ.
+Give thanks that Italy’s Christian heritage can still open gospel conversations.
+Even where cultural Christianity is not saving faith, Scripture, worship, Christian art, church buildings, and family traditions can still become points of contact for renewed teaching, repentance, and hope in Christ.

 Last Verified / Update Note